Large cardinal: Hierarchy of consistency strength

 These are mutually exclusive, unless one of the theories in question is actually inconsistent.

 In case 1, we say that A_{1} and A_{2} are equiconsistent.
 In case 2, we say that A_{1} is consistency-wise stronger than A_{2} (vice versa for case 3).
-If A_{2} is stronger than A_{1}, then ZFC+A_{1} cannot prove ZFC+A_{2} is consistent, even with the additional hypothesis that ZFC+A_{1} is itself consistent (provided of course that it really is).
+If A_{2} is stronger than A_{1}, then ZFC + A_{1} cannot prove ZFC + A_{2} is consistent, even with the additional hypothesis that ZFC + A_{1} is itself consistent (provided of course that it really is).
 This follows from Gödel's second incompleteness theorem.

-The observation that large cardinal axioms are linearly ordered by consistency strength is just that, an observation, not a theorem.
+The observation that large cardinal axioms are linearly ordered by consistency strength is just that: an observation, not a theorem.
 (Without an accepted definition of large cardinal property, it is not subject to proof in the ordinary sense.)
-Also, it is not known in every case which of the three cases holds.
+It is also not known in every instance which of the three logical relationships holds.
 Saharon Shelah has asked, "[i]s there some theorem explaining this, or is our vision just more uniform than we realize?"
 Woodin, however, deduces this from the Ω-conjecture, the main unsolved problem of his Ω-logic.
 It is also noteworthy that many combinatorial statements are exactly equiconsistent with some large cardinal rather than, say, being intermediate between them.

-The order of consistency strength is not necessarily the same as the order of the size of the smallest witness to a large cardinal axiom.
-For example, the existence of a huge cardinal is much stronger, in terms of consistency strength, than the existence of a supercompact cardinal, but assuming both exist, the first huge is smaller than the first supercompact.
+The ordering of large cardinal axioms by consistency strength is not necessarily the same as their ordering by the size of their smallest witnesses.
+For example, the existence of a huge cardinal is much stronger, in terms of consistency strength, than the existence of a supercompact cardinal, but, assuming both exist, the first huge cardinal is smaller than the first supercompact one.